ahgroup/DSAIRM/cran-comments.md

 * checking R code for possible problems ...
 NOTE
 generate_plots: no visible binding for global variable 'xvals'

 And several others of that sort.
-Seems to come from various dplyr commands.
-I see no way around this, and it doesn't seem to affect anything.
+Seems to come from various dplyr and ggplot commands.
+Based on an online search, this seems to be a common issue.
+I found several suggested solutions to getting rid of the notes, but they all seemed like hacks, and it doesn't seem to affect anything, so I chose to ignore these notes.

 ## Submission History